DanielLiangAjj/Researcher_profiling_pipeline/README.md

 ## Methodology

-The pipeline operates in three main stages:
+The pipeline operates in two main stages:

 1.  **Data Collection:**
 Requires user input of